lkndl/ab12phylo/README.md

 ```
 Alternatively, you can just append `-visualize` or `-view` to your original `ab12phylo` command.

-## Advanced usage
+## Advanced use

 #### Config File
 AB12PHYLO comes with its own default config file `<ab12phylo_root>/ab12phylo/config/config.yaml` in [YAML](https://yaml.org/) format.
 It can be adapted or replaced to ensure consistency and reproducibility, especially if you want to run the pipeline remotely.
 Don't forget to pass your custom config via `--config` = `-c` if you use one!

 #### Seed
-It's a number; and it is primarily meant for RAxML-NG.
-If you set it yourself via `-s` (otherwise it's random) and also keep the same tree numbers, RAxML-NG will iterate over precisely the same trees and save them in the same files.
-At least with *that* machine and *that* Python you're running there.
+An integer that is used to initialize the python3 random number generator ([RNG](https://docs.python.org/3/library/random.html)) that will be used primarily for RAxML-NG.
+If you set it yourself via `-s` (otherwise it's, well,  random), runs with the same seed on the same system with identical numbers of ML tree searches and Bootstraps will generate precisely the same trees and save them in the same files.
+This is intentional reproducibility.

 #### Genes
-If you have ABI trace files for several genes, you can either tell the tool nothing and it will read them all, or you can manually specify for which genes you want to run the analysis with `-g` = `--genes`.
-It'll exclude foreign trace files in the latter case.
+If you want to analyse data for several genes, you can either tell the tool nothing and it will read all trace files, or you can manually specify for which genes you want to run the analysis with `-g` = `--genes`.
+It will exclude foreign trace files in the latter case.

 #### Subset analysis
-Alternatively, you can pass a file that serves as a kind of whitelist if you want to analyse only a certain subset of your data via `-abiset`.
+Alternatively, you can pass a file that serves as a whitelist if you want to analyse only a certain subset of your data via `-abiset`.
 It is also possible to use sample IDs: Provide a file via `-sampleset`.
 Defining a subset this way does not influence exclusion via `-g`, of course.

 #### References
 Setting references is a bit like setting genes: You can supply a directory of reference files via `-rd` = `--ref_dir`, and the pipeline will try to match the `.FASTA` files in that directory to the genes in your analysis *by their filename*.
 For example, `ITS1F.fasta` will be matched to sequences from the *ITS1F* gene.
-Or you can supply an ordered list of reference files from all over your hard drive via `-rf` = `--ref`, and file names won't matter a bit.
+Or you can supply an ordered list of reference files from all over your hard drive via `-rf` = `--ref`, and file names will be ignored.

-If you're feeling neat and precise and set both the genes and individual references, *be careful* because in these cases he pipeline deliberately matches references and genes *by order*.
+If you're feeling neat and precise and set both the genes and individual references, be careful: In this case, the pipeline deliberately matches references and genes *by order*.
 Accordingly, this will mess it up:

 ```bash
 -g ITS1F OPA10 EndoPG (...) -rf ITS1F.phy ../endopg.fasta opa.fasta
 ```

 #### BLAST+ Database
-Sometimes, this pipeline might be headless on a server.
-In order to keep it from running head-first in a firewall when it attempts to update its BLAST+ database via FTP, you might want to pre-supply it with a an unzipped, ready-to-use BLAST+ database via `-dbpath`.
-You can get them from the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+Sometimes, this pipeline might run headless on a server.
+In order to keep it from running head-first in a firewall when it attempts to update its BLAST+ database via FTP, you might want to pre-supply it with a an unzipped, ready-to-use BLAST+ database via `-dbpath` (and `-db` name).
+You can download many databases from the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/db/) or even create your own.

 #### BLAST API
-BLAST API queries are deprioritised after just a few attempts and response times for queries rapidly increase.
-Accordingly, if several runs are attempted on the same data set, the `-skip`=`no_remote` flag can be set to use data from an earlier run or provide no species annotation for samples with no BLAST hit on its guide gene.
-Alternatively, all BLASTing can also be skipped using the `-none`=`--no_BLAST` flag.
+BLAST API queries are de-prioritised after just a few attempts and response times for queries rapidly increase.
+Accordingly, if several runs are attempted on the same data set, the `-skip`=`no_remote` flag can be set to use data from an earlier run or make do without species annotation for some samples.
+Alternatively, BLAST can be skipped entirely with `-none`=`--no_BLAST`.

-*NOTE: This is to some extent untested.*

 #### MSA Trimming
 MSA trimming by `Gblocks` can be skipped, set to a relaxed or a strict setting via `-gbl`.
 It's up to you!